 Return to Sport After Varicocele Treatment

-For athletes who undergo varicocele repair—whether microsurgical varicocelectomy or embolisation—a key question is how quickly and safely they can return to training.
-The good news is that modern techniques allow relatively rapid recovery, and most men are back to full activity within four to six weeks.
+For athletes who have varicocele repair — whether microsurgical varicocelectomy (an operation using a microscope to repair the varicocele) or embolisation (blocking the vein without open surgery) — a key question is how quickly and safely they can return to training.
+The good news is that modern techniques allow a fairly quick recovery.
+Most people are back to full activity within four to six weeks.

-The recovery timeline depends somewhat on the procedure performed (surgical versus embolisation) and the intensity of sport you plan to return to.
-What follows is a general framework; your surgeon's specific instructions should take precedence, as they're tailored to your individual procedure and circumstances.
+The recovery timeline depends on the procedure used and the intensity of sport you plan to return to.
+What follows is a general guide.
+Your surgeon's specific instructions should always come first, as they are tailored to your individual procedure and circumstances.

 Detailed Recovery Guidance